ghjhhyuyuy/ghjhhyuyuy.github.io/README.md

 ## Google Analytics

 [Google Analytics](https://www.google.com/analytics/) is a third party website analytics tool.
 To install:

-1. Add your Google Analytics key to `_config.yml`.
+1. Add your Google Analytics key to `_config.yml`
-2. Run your site in production `JEKYLL_ENV=production` (the default for CloudCannon and GitHub Pages).
+2. Run your site in production `JEKYLL_ENV=production`.
+This is the default in CloudCannon and GitHub Pages.

-## EventBrite
+## Donorbox

-[EventBrite](https://www.eventbrite.com/) is a third party embeddable event module for websites.
+[Donorbox](https://donorbox.org/) is a third party embeddable donation form for websites.
 To install:

-1. Create an event on EventBrite.
+1. Set up a campaign on Donorbox
-2. Copy the Ticket Form embed code from the Widgets menu item.
+2. Copy the embed code from the Dashboard screen
-3. Paste it into `eventbrite_embed` in `_config.yml`.
+3. Paste it into `donation_embed` in `_config.yml`

-## Image gallery / Featured

-The image gallery is populated by a front matter array in `index.html`.
-To add items just copy the existing structure.
+## Mailchimp

+[Mailchimp](https://mailchimp.com/) is a third party embeddable newsletter for websites.
+To install:

+1. Set up a campaign on Mailchimp
+2. Find the embed code for the sign up form
+3. Copy the `<form>`'s action url
+4. Paste it into `newsletter_action` in `_config.yml`

+### Company details

+* Reused around the site to save multiple editing locations.
+* Set in the *Data* / *Company* section.